nguyenthanhtin2810/Temporature-prediction/README.md

 In this project, I employ time series analysis techniques to predict temperature values.
 By analyzing historical temperature data, I aim to create a model that can provide accurate temperature forecasts.

 ## Dataset
 I use a dataset containing historical temperature records.
-You can find the dataset at file 'temperature.csv'.
+You can find the dataset at **temperature.csv**.

+10 samples in this dataset.

 <a name="sample"></a>